 Failure to recognize how capital allowances and R&D tax incentives can compare and interact can be costly.
 Expert advice is often required to ensure you aren’t missing out on a substantial benefit.

 In this article, we explain R&D capital allowances and share some of our expert advice with you.

 What are R&D capital allowances?

-Research and Development Capital Allowances (RDAs) provide a valuable deduction for capital expenditure on R&D, on assets used for R&D purposes, or on providing facilities for carrying out R&D. R&D allowances offer a 100% deduction for tax purposes.
+Research and Development Capital Allowances (RDAs) provide a valuable deduction for capital expenditure on R&D, on assets used for R&D purposes, or on providing facilities for carrying out R&D. R&D capital allowances offer a 100% deduction for tax purposes.
 This means that companies are likely to receive a significant benefit if their capital expenditure qualifies for RDAs.

 RDAs rely on the same definition of R&D as R&D tax credits.
 This means if your company is taking a risk by developing new products, processes, materials, or services (or improving existing ones) and, in doing so, spending money on capital assets, you could claim RDAs.